To download short or full biographies, please CLICK HERE.

 Her penchant for writing music that conjures vivid imagery makes Noordhuis ideally suited for composing in visual media.
 She composed a live score for the award-winning film The Projectionist, performed at the 2005 New York Foreign Exchange Film Festival, as well as a suite accompanying an animated slideshow of streetscape photography.

-Born in Sydney, Australia in 1977, Noordhuis has had a lifelong although rocky relationship with music.
+Born in Sydney, Australia, Noordhuis has had a lifelong although rocky relationship with music.
 She started playing classical piano at two years old and entered the Yamaha Music School at three.
 Returning from a family vacation at the age of seven, she was shocked to discover that her long-time piano teacher and her trumpet-player husband had been killed in a car accident.
 Asked to choose a band instrument in the third grade, she picked up the trumpet in his honor.

 She attended a series of musically-oriented schools, but briefly gave up playing altogether to earn a degree in sound engineering and multi-media.
 Finding little opportunity in either field after graduation, she was inspired by Miles Davis’ landmark Kind of Blue to move to Melbourne and study jazz improvisation at the Victorian College of the Arts, where she graduated with Honors.
 While attending a summer jazz workshop at the Conservatorium of Amsterdam, she was invited by a visiting faculty member to further her studies at the prestigious Manhattan School of Music.
 Noordhuis relocated to New York in 2003 and completed her Masters, studying trumpet with Laurie Frink and composition with Ludmilla Ulehla.